IBM-Bluemix-Docs/visual-recognition/faqs-vr-plans.md

 {: #plans}
 {: faq}

-The {{site.data.keyword.visualrecognitionshort}} service offers a Lite plan and a Standard plan.
+The {{site.data.keyword.visualrecognitionshort}} service offers a Standard plan.
 Unlike other Watson services, {{site.data.keyword.visualrecognitionshort}} does not currently offer other tiers, such as Premium.
 You can [explore the catalog page](https://{DomainName}/catalog/visual-recognition){: external} for complete plan details.

 ## What is the definition of event in a pricing plan?
 {: #event}